dani37x/E-lectro/README.md

   - [x] Exists user
   - [x] Exists e-mail
   - [x] not null validator for HTML form.
+- [x] Background functions
-- [x] automatic function which takes off a block from users' accounts after a specific date.
+  - [x] automatic function which takes off a block from users' accounts after timed block.
+  - [x] clean the json files when data is expired
+  - [x] end operations with products after specific time
 - [x] Error handlers
 - [x] entries limiter
 - [x] Event system, which gathers errors, actions to `EVENTS.json` which will be performed by users